-T’was a Sunday morning, at the end of May
+T’was a Sunday morning, the first week of May

 A fine and fragrant playful day